-If you don’t know how bad your analytics data is, then the chances are, it is much worse than you think.
-With data analytics, it’s not the known data quality issues that will cause you the most trouble, not the known unknowns, but the ‘unknown unknowns’ – those issues you uncover and discover as you explore and analyse your data.
+If you do not know how bad your analytics data is, then the chances are, it is much worse than you think.
+With data analytics, it is not the known data quality issues that will cause you the most trouble, not the known unknowns, but the ‘unknown unknowns’ – those issues you uncover and discover as you explore and analyse your data.

 Usually, it is only the practitioners who are very close to the data who understand the full extent of the data quality problem.
 Too often the poor quality of data is kept as something of a dirty secret not to be fully shared with senior management and decision makers.

 Let’s look at just some of the most common issues affecting web and marketing analytics data.
 To begin with, do not assume that the data sources provided by the most common analytics solutions are robust by default.
 Even the best ones are prone to big data quality issues and gaps.
 Take Google Analytics referrer traffic, which often reports an unrealistic level of ‘Direct’ traffic, supposedly visits made directly through users typing in URLs, or bookmarking, both low frequency methods of site access.
 The reason is that ‘Direct’ is, in fact, a default bucket used where no referrer data is available to the analytics server.

 Experienced web analysts know that high levels of direct traffic usually mean high levels of broken or missing tags, or other technical issues, that means the true referrer data has been lost.

 The major providers are also contributors to that other major source of poor data quality, which is fragmentation and disjoint data sources.
 Google search marketing tags will track conversions, but only from the Google search and display network.
 Facebook similarly provides tags which only link Facebook marketing to sales, ignoring all other channels.
 Affiliate networks do the same thing leading to widespread duplicated over attribution of sales to multiple sources.
 This challenge is exacerbated by different marketing attribution platform look back windows and rules which are different between platforms.